Taye Taiwo: 2008–09 season

 At the start of the 2008–09 season, Taiwo made his 100th appearance for Marseille in the opening game of the season against Rennes and set up Marseille's third goal of the game, in a 4–4 draw.
-He played in both legs of the UEFA Champions League Third qualifying round against Brann, as Marseille won 3–1 on aggregate to qualify for the Group Stage.
+He played in both legs of the UEFA Champions League Third qualifying round against Brann, as Marseille won 3–1 on aggregate to qualify for the Group stage.
 Taiwo continued to regain his first team place, playing in the left–back position for the club.
 During a 2–1 loss against Atlético Madrid on 1 October 2008, Taiwo was subjected of a racist chant from the opposition's supporters.
-It wasn't until on 1 November 2008 when he scored his first goal of the season, in a 3–1 win against Saint-Étienne.
+On 1 November 2008 he scored his first goal of the season, in a 3–1 win against Saint-Étienne.
 Taiwo then captained the club for the first time this season against Besançon RC in the first round of Coupe de France, scored the equalising goal and played 120 minutes following a 1–1 draw, in which he successfully converted in the penalty shootout, as Marseille won 5–4 in the shootout to go to the next round.
 During a 1–0 loss against Sochaux on 1 February 2009, Taiwo was at fault when he conceded the only goal of the game.
 After the match, Manager Eric Gerets criticised his performance.
 Taiwo made amends of his performance by helping the club keep five clean sheets in the next five matches between 8 February 2009 and 7 March 2009.
 He then played in both legs against Twente in the third round of the UEFA Cup and played combined minutes of 210 minutes following a 1–1 draw on aggregate, in which he successfully converted in the shootout, as Marseille won 7–6 on penalties.
 Taiwo then scored twice for the side, in a 4–1 win against Grenoble on 12 April 2009.
 However, he suffered a groin injury during a 2–1 loss against Shakhtar Donetsk in the return leg of the UEFA Cup quarter–finals, resulting in the club's elimination from the tournament, and was sidelined for three weeks.
-It wasn't until on 13 May 2009 when Taiwo returned to the starting line–up against OGC Nice and set up Marseille's second goal of the game, in a 2–0 win.
+On 13 May 2009 Taiwo returned to the starting line–up against OGC Nice and set up Marseille's second goal of the game, in a 2–0 win.
 The club were unsuccessful to win the league, as they finished second place behind Bordeaux.
 For his performance once again, he was named Trophées UNFP du football's Team of the Year for the second time in his career.
 At the end of the 2008–09 season, Taiwo went on to make fifty–two appearances and scoring four times in all competitions.